-&lt;sup>106 Ibid., para 7(a).
+107 Ibid., para.
+7(a).

-&lt;sup>107 E Morgera, "The Need for an International Legal Concept of Fair and Equitable Benefit-sharing" (2016) 27 European Journal of International Law 353.
-For a confirmation from CBD Parties, see a contrario CBD Decision XII/12F (2014), where CBD Parties felt the need to explicitly exclude the interpretative value of a CBD decision in a particular case: CBD Decision XII/12, "Article 8(j) and related provisions - F. Terminology "indigenous peoples and local communities" UNEP/CBD/COP/DEC/XII/12 (13 October 2014).
+108 E Morgera, "The Need for an International Legal Concept of Fair and Equitable Benefit-sharing" (2016) 27 European Journal of International Law 353.
+For a confirmation from CBD Parties, see a contrario CBD

-&lt;sup>108 See, for instance, the Inter-American Court of Human Rights' interpretation, on the basis of the CBD, of specific mechanisms that guarantee fair and equitable benefit-sharing from the use of biological resources with Indigenous peoples (IACtHR, Case of Kaliña and Lokono Peoples v Suriname, international human rights treaties, standards laid down in CBD Decisions must be, nevertheless, deemed relevant as "best practices" for the implementation of the CBD obligations and other environment-related international instruments, so States can hardly justify the adoption of sub-standards or contradictory practices.
-Lastly, standards laid down in CBD Decisions can constitute Generally Accepted International Rules and Standards (GAIRS) for the purpose of informing the content of States' duties in relation to the protection of the marine environment and ecosystems under the UNCLOS.
+The interpretative value of CBD Decisions has also been recognised under international human rights law, to inform the content of legally binding human rights obligations.
+The States that are not party to the relevant international human rights treaties, standards laid down in CBD Decisions must be, nevertheless, deemed relevant as "best practices" for the implementation of the CBD obligations and other environment-related international instruments, so States can hardly justify the adoption of sub-standards or contradictory practices.
+Lastly, standards laid down in CBD Decisions can constitute Generally Accepted International Rules and Standards for the purpose of informing the content of States' duties in relation to the protection of the marine environment and ecosystems under the UNCLOS.

-21. Against this background, CBD Decisions provide guidance at least on four aspects pertaining the scope of the legal obligations of States as to the protection of the climate system and, in particular, of the marine environment: A) the application of the ecosystem approach and precautionary principle to climate change technologies and deep-seabed mining; B) the development and management of Area-Based Management Tools (ABMTs); C) the conduct of Environmental Impact Assessments (EIAs) and Strategic Environmental Assessments (SEAs); D) social and ecological resilience to ocean acidification and coral bleaching.
+20. Against this background, CBD Decisions provide guidance at least on four aspects pertaining the scope of the legal obligations of States as to the protection of the climate system at the ocean-climate nexus: A) the application of the ecosystem approach and precautionary principle to climate change technologies and deep-seabed mining; B) the development and management of Area-Based Management Tools (ABMTs); C) the conduct of Environmental Impact Assessments (EIAs) and